This guide outlines various ways to create a new Camel Quarkus application.

 -Pnativeif you choose this option.

-Projects can be bootstrapped and generated at https://code.quarkus.io.
+Projects can be generated at code.quarkus.io.
 All of the Camel Quarkus extensions can be found under the 'Integration' heading.
 Use the 'search' field to help with finding extensions that you are interested in.

 Simply select the component extensions that you want to work with and click the 'Generate your application' button to download a basic skeleton project.
 There is also the option to push the project directly to GitHub.